Javan and his sons are collectively the various Greek tribes.

 If humanity is corrected and made desolate because of their transgressions; how much more shall we – who have committed ourselves at baptism to the New Covenant and are supposed to be zealous for our espoused Husband – be corrected for our idolatry and lack of Christ-like zeal to live by every Word of God?

 24:5 The earth also is defiled under the inhabitants thereof; because they [the called out spiritual Ekklesia has broken their New Covenant with God to live by every Word of God] have transgressed the laws, changed the ordinance, broken the everlasting covenant.
-24:6 [the tribulation is coming to turn men to live by every Word of God] Therefore hath the curse devoured the earth, and they that dwell therein are desolate: therefore the inhabitants of the earth are burned, and few men left.
+24:6 [the tribulation is coming to turn men towards living by every Word of God] Therefore hath the curse devoured the earth, and they that dwell therein are desolate: therefore the inhabitants of the earth are burned, and few men left.

-Because we do not delight in the doctrine and Word of God, and because we have departed from Christ-like zeal for the Word of God; Christ will take away all our joys and give us the affliction of humbling correction.
+Because we do not delight in the doctrine and Word of God, and because we have departed from Christ-like zeal for the Word of God; Jesus Christ will take away all our joys and give us the affliction of humbling correction.

 24:7 The new wine mourneth, the vine languisheth, all the merryhearted do sigh.
 24:8 The mirth of tabrets ceaseth, the noise of them that rejoice endeth, the joy of the harp ceaseth.
 24:9 They shall not drink wine with a song; strong drink shall be bitter to them that drink it.